graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 ___________________

-If an operation does an in-place modification of an input tensor, as opposed to creating a new output tensor, then the ``num_inplace`` can be used to indicate that this is the case.
-The system will ensure that when a tensor is updated in place, that any other uses of that tensor will be complete before the operation is run.
+If an operation does an in-place modification of an input tensor, as opposed to creating a new output tensor, then ``input_to_output_tensor_aliasing`` mapping can be used to indicate that this is the case and that a buffer has been reused.
+This mapping indicates the relationship between the input and output tensors, for example a mapping from an input tensor 1 to an output tensor 0 indicates that those tensors alias, so calling ``poplar::Tensor::intersectsWith`` returns true when called for these tensors.
+By indicating that an input tensor aliases an output system, the system is able to perform more optimisation.
+It also ensures that when an input tensor is updated in place and used as an output, that any other uses of that tensor will be complete before this operation is run, to ensure correctness.

-If a tensor is not marked as `in place` then the operation must not modify it.
+If an input tensor is not mapped to any output tensor then the operation must not modify that particular tensor.
 If it is modified then other operations which consume it may see an incorrect value on their input.

 When trying to update tensors in-place you need to ensure that TensorFlow sees an assignment of the tensor, otherwise the modified input tensor update